- Better Choice

 Patagonian toothfish is targeted in two Australian sub-Antarctic fisheries operating around the Heard and McDonald Islands, which are 4,000kms south-west of Perth, and Macquarie Island, which is 1,500kms south of Tasmania.

-Stock status is assessed on an annual basis and appears robust in both fishing areas.
+Stock status is assessed regularly and toothfish populations are healthy in both fishing areas.
 The amount of fish allowed to be caught (the catch ‘quota’) is considered ‘precautionary’ by fisheries managers, and reflective of the biology of Patagonian toothfish – it is a long-lived species and therefore sensitive to fishing pressure, and also plays an important role in the ecosystem as both prey and predator.

-The fisheries are subject to 100% independent observer coverage, and are some of the few fisheries in Australia in which this occurs.
+The fisheries are subject to 100% independent observer coverage, and are some of the few fisheries in Australia in which this best practice occurs.

 Threatened seabird bycatch and mortalities has previously been significant in this fishery.
 However, concerted efforts from the fishing industry, in collaboration with fisheries managers and environmental organisations have reduced the impacts on seabirds to minimal levels.
 The catch of other vulnerable species, including deep-sea sharks and rays, is limited by setting a quota of the amount allowed to be caught.